Frightened Georgia Mother Fears Daughter Is Victim In Vacaville Double Murder

 Vacaville police haven’t identified either of the two women at this time.
 Theberge’s mother said that she is working with police to help identify the victims to see if in fact one of them is her daughter.

-The woman told us that she last spoke to her daughter sometime last week when her daughter told her that she was going to visit California from Utah with Weber, to whom her daughter also just had told her she was engaged recently.
+The woman told us she and Savannah last spoke last week.
+She said Savannah told her that she and Weber had recently become engaged and were going to visit California.

 Those who live at the complex didn’t know Weber well.